JamesYang007/FastAD/README.md

     - `cond` MUST be a scalar expression
     - `if` and `else` must have the exact same shape
 - `ad::norm(v)`:
-    - only supports vector expressions
-    - represents the squared norm of a vector
+    - represents the squared norm of a vector or Frobenius norm for matrix
 - `ad::pow<n>(e)`:
     - compile-time known, integer-powered expression
-    - vectorized operation
 - `ad::prod(begin, end, f)`:
     - represents the product of expressions generated by `f` when fed with elements from `begin` to `end`.